-Treatment in Sunnyvale CA!"
+Celiac Disease Treatment in Sunnyvale

 Gluten is a protein found in the grains wheat, rye and barley.
-For individuals suffering from an sensitivity or intolerance to gluten, including both celiac disease and gluten sensitivity (also known as NCGS - non-celiac gluten sensitivity), the gluten protein is attacked by the immune system as a toxin.
+For individuals suffering from a sensitivity or intolerance to gluten, including both celiac disease and gluten sensitivity (also known as NCGS – non-celiac gluten sensitivity), the gluten protein is attacked by the immune system as a toxin.
 This “attack” can result in extensive damage to the body, creating symptoms that affect digestion, mood, heart, liver, thyroid, reproduction, brain function, muscles and joints.

 All told there are hundreds of symptoms and diseases associated with gluten.

 If you are one of the many who is suffering, you’re in very good company.
 Gluten sensitivity (NCGS) is extremely common, affecting conservatively 20% of our population.
 Yet only 5% of the millions suffering know that their health problems are caused by gluten.

 At this writing approximately 95% of the individuals suffering from the gluten caused problems, celiac disease and gluten sensitivity, remain undiagnosed and therefore continue to suffer with the cause of their problems remaining unknown…Gluten intolerance and celiac disease treatment in San Jose aims to change that.

 The Doctors at HealthNOW are specialists in treating gluten sensitivity (NCGS) and celiac disease and are committed to changing this poor rate of diagnosis.
 If you are wondering if gluten is having a negative affect on your health, call us for a free consultation – (408) 733-0400.
 We would be happy to help!